rugbyprof/4143-PLC/Assignments/P03/colors.md

 }
 ```

-In this example, I'm using a PNG image file named "image.png".
-Make sure to replace the file name with the one you intend to use.
+- Replace the image file named `image.png` with your own file path.

-You'll notice the line `_ "image/png"`.
+- You'll notice the line `_ "image/png"`.
 The underscore is used to import a package solely for its initialization side-effects.
-This particular import enables your code to decode PNG files.
-If you want to support JPEG files, you'd add `_ "image/jpeg"` in a similar manner.
+- This particular import enables your code to decode PNG files.
+- If you want to support JPEG files, you'd add `_ "image/jpeg"` in a similar manner.

-Feel free to adapt this code to your needs.
-The `image` package provides a lot of useful methods and interfaces for image manipulation.